digst/cloud/design.md

 # Executive Summary
 [Finalize for version 1.0]

-Operating model as an inter organisational agreement and in competition with public cloud providers and as a supplement to IaaS and SaaS.

-Principles: Continuous Service Availabilty, Vendor Neutrality, Highly Scalable Capabilities and Predictable Cost.

 This document describes the architecture and capabilities of the first version of the GovCloud Platform Service and the responsibilites of the three main user types related to it:
 * The GovCloud PaaS Policy Owner
 * The GovCloud PaaS Provider
 * The GovCloud PaaS Consumer

 DIGST shall in the role of GovCloud PaaS Policy owner: